sebastiaanspeck/bettingbook-cli/README.md

 - [ ] Add cups
 - [ ] Add Champions League and Europa League
 - [x] Add detailed information to match results
-- [ ] Add detailed information to match results in games where both teams scored
+- [x] Add detailed information to match results in games where both teams scored
 - [x] Add league filter for live scores
 - [x] Add league standings
 - [ ] Add option to get matches for a specific team
 - [ ] Add odds to match overviews
 - [x] Add color coding for Europa league and Champions League
 - [x] Differentiation between straight CL and CL playoff spots, and the same for EL spots
-- [ ] Add date_start + date_end for matches (now it ends or starts with today)
 - [ ] Add betting functions
 - [ ] A built-in watch feature so you can run once with --live and just leave the program running.